 Larger churches will break these into teams, while smaller churches will find some of these areas are not applicable.

-Your team members are the face of the Body of Christ to those God sends your way.
+Your team members are the face of the Body of Christ to those God sends to your church.

-Your task is to help your guests feel the love of God by truly welcoming them into God’s house through friendly and authentically gracious service.
+Your task is to help your guests feel and experience the love of God by truly welcoming them into God’s house through friendly and authentically gracious service.

 Not all churches will cover all areas of their church hospitality program with their team, but this list of functions of a church hospitality team might give you a framework to think on